 Organisation is the key to success!
 In my final year I made it apparent that I would prioritise my studies over everything else so I was very grateful that I could work a part-time, zero-hour job.
 This meant that I would be able to manage the amount of time I would work in conjunction to the amount of time dedicated towards my studies without feeling too overwhelmed.

 How have the skills and experience you’ve gained from your part-time job helped you in other areas of your life?

-Working as a Careers+Placements associate has definitely helped me during my final year at university.
+Working as a Careers and Placements associate has definitely helped me during my final year at university.
 Creating concise articles and practicing my presentation skills through placement workshops have allowed me to put these skills into practice for certain module assignments.
-Also as part of Aston University’s Careers+Placements team, we were awarded “best team” in the institutional round of the Student Employee of the Year awards 2020 which is something that will be of a conversation starter when applying for future roles.
+Also as part of Aston University’s Careers and Placements team, we were awarded “best team” in the institutional round of the Student Employee of the Year awards 2020 which is something that will be of a conversation starter when applying for future roles.

 What advice would you give to other students thinking about or looking for a part-time job?

 When looking for a part-time job, it is important to consider what you want out of the role.
 If it is strictly for financial reasons, look into roles that will have you working weekly.
 Retail jobs usually offer this.
 If it is to develop a new skill, there are plenty of interesting roles such as a brand ambassador or career associates.
 These ones are usually more zero-hour, but the rate of pay can sometimes compensate this.
 Aston Futures is a really good source when finding jobs that will cater your time as a student.
 Apply before the new semester starts and you might find something really interesting!

 I intend on completing a Master’s degree for Business Analytics to specialise and solidify my interest in the field, and am hoping to work as a business analyst once my degree has been finished.